erikari/spine-scripts/illustrator/README.md

 * `PNG Scale` Scales the layers before writing the image files.
 This is useful when using higher resolution art in Illustrator than you want to use in Spine.
 * `Ignore hidden layers` Hidden groups and layers are not output.
 * `Write template image` An image containing the currently visible layers is created for use as a template for positioning in Spine.
-* `Clear output directory` Clears the images directory.
+* `Clear output directory` Removes any files in the folder chosen to export the images before writing the new ones.
 * `Write Spine JSON` When unchecked, the script will only output the images.

 **Layer names:**